-- operates under the principles of ethics, independence and fairness. - is objective and impartial and does not serve as an advocate for any person or entity. - champions accurate and fair processes, practices, and fair administration in dispute resolution. - considers the concerns of all parties known to be involved in a dispute and maintains a standard of efficiency with regular contact to all parties. - > provides all parties involved in a dispute with the opportunity to respond to the claims and concerns of each other. - informs and reports our independent conclusions to all parties to a dispute without influence by any party. - respects that only the parties to a dispute will determine the fate of their relationship together.
+- operates under the principles of transparency and fairness. - is objective and impartial and does not serve as an advocate for any person or entity. - champions accurate and fair processes, practices, and fair administration in dispute resolution. - considers the concerns of all parties involved in a dispute and provides them with the opportunity to respond to the claims and concerns of each other. - informs and reports our independent conclusions to all parties to a dispute without influence by any party. - respects that only the parties to a dispute will determine the fate of their relationship together.

-The Office has established four internal accountabilities to guide our practice:
+The RBC Ombudsman has established four internal accountabilities to guide our practice:

-- Stewardship guide our work by the spirit of the standards and code of ethics of the International Ombudsman Association and International Standards Organization (ISO) guidelines for complaint handling. - Operational efficiency ensure the service we offer is effective, efficient and conducted in a confidential, transparent and impartial manner. - Strategist identify systemic gaps and propose solutions, provide leadership and navigate ambiguity. - Catalyst stimulate conflict resolution, disciplined execution and facilitate positive change.
+- Stewardship guide our work by the spirit of the standards and code of ethics of the International Ombudsman Association and International Standards Organization (ISO) guidelines for complaint handling. - Operational efficiency ensure the service we offer is effective, efficient and conducted in a confidential, transparent and impartial manner. - Strategist identify gaps and propose solutions, provide leadership and navigate ambiguity. - Catalyst stimulate conflict resolution, disciplined execution and facilitate positive change.

-RBC's Office of the Ombudsman services are available to approximately 15 million personal, business, public sector and institutional clients and 80,000 full and part-time employees of RBC globally.
+RBC's Office of the Ombudsman services are available to approximately 15 million personal, business, public sector and institutional clients and 79,000 full and part-time employees of RBC globally.